Our top picks of books for children and teens starring Mighty Girls who love to read!

 Most people who love reading have treasured a particular book; this unique story looks at that special relationship from the book’s perspective.
 A brand new book arrives in the library, and at first it rarely even spends a day on the shelf.
 But as the years goes by and new books arrive, eventually the book is lonely and forgotten.
 But then one little girl rediscovers the lonely book, reading it every night for the whole week and even taking it to show and tell!
 When the book is returned, though, it’s accidentally sent to the basement with other faded books for the book sale.
 How will the book ever find a home now?
 Fortunately, on the day of the sale, there is still a happily ever after for both book and girl.
 This is the perfect story for anyone who has ever cherished a favorite book.

 There's a plot afoot: a villain is planning to destroy every book in the world!
 Even the world's best secret agents can't stop Doctor Glockenspiel and end up captured by his henchmen.
 But mysterious things are happening: a dissatisfied henchman gets a book called Your Boss Can't Do That from a plumber, and one of the agents finds a copy of How to Pick Locks in a bowl...
-It's the work of Lyric McKerrigan, the Secret Librarian!
-This clever mash-up of comic book-style hero and devoted reader is full of action, even as it reminds young readers about the power of having the right book at the right time!
+Of course, it's all the work of Lyric McKerrigan, the Secret Librarian who is here to save the day!
+This clever mash-up of comic book-style hero and devoted reader is full of action, even as it reminds young readers about the power of having the right book at the right time.

 This beautiful book features a real-life librarian: Pura Belpre, the first Puerto Rican woman hired by the New York Public Library system.
 Hildamar and Santiago have just arrived in New York, and find their new home cold and unwelcoming.
 Their beloved Three Kings Day holiday is approaching; how can they celebrate it here?
 But when Belpre comes to their classroom, she shows them that libraries are open to young and old, English- and Spanish-speakers alike.
 Soon, the library is not just a place of learning for Hildamar and her cousin, but also a place of community and friendship.